PAL*M: Property Attestation for Large Generative Models: Design

 \subsection{From Measurement to Attestation}

 For each $op$, the corresponding components of $Att$, as defined in Section~\ref{sec:properties}, are used to construct property attestation evidence.
 We refer to each property attestation as \emph{proof of <$op$>}.
 A table of operations and resulting property attestations is shown in Appendix~\ref{apdx:property-table}.
-In this section, we describe how \method interacts with other system components and leverages Intel TDX features to respond to \intr requests and convert its property measurements into attestation evidence.
+In this section, we describe how \method interacts with other system components and leverages Intel TDX features to respond to \intr requests with property attestation evidence.